darnrain/Lemon_Drop_Hi-Res/README.md

 Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>

 What justifies this QuadDAC as the worlds best?
 It offers stereo.
 I know your saying, we already have stereo.
 I'm saying, no you don't.
 I could explain why.
-Why bother, people will believe what they want to believe.<br>
+Why bother, people will believe what they want to believe.
+No one is going to believe when I say, I reinvented stereo music.<br>

 "You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes."<br>
 — Morpheus<br>